gramps-project/gramps-web-docs/docs/install_setup/chat.md

 2. Enabling semantic search,
 3. Setting up an LLM provider.

 The three step are described below in turn.
+Finally, an owner or administrator must [configure which users can access the chat feature](users.md#configuring-who-can-use-ai-chat) in the Manage Users settings.

 ## Installing required dependencies